GrottoAI/interview/streaming-scale-bug/README.md

 ## The Problem

 The service works well with 1-2 concurrent streams.
-When running 4-5+ concurrent streams in our production environment (resource-constrained containers), transcription connections start dropping — the transcription service closes connections due to keepalive timeouts.
+When running 4-5+ concurrent streams in our production environment, transcription connections start dropping — the transcription service stops returning transcripts.

-The issue does **not** occur when running on a developer MacBook with full resources.
+The issue does **not** occur when running on a developer MacBook.
 It only manifests in the containerized environment.

 **Your task: diagnose the root cause and implement a fix.**